 1 t black pepper

-1 t inspiring spices (juniper berries, cumin seeds, coriander seeds, laurel leaves, garlic, ginger, hot peppers)
+1 t inspiring spices (juniper berries, cumin seeds, coriander seeds, laurel leaves, garlic, ginger, hot peppers, garlic scapes, turmeric)

 Chop the cabbage (keep 1 outer cabbage leaf) and place in a bowl.
 Add salt, caraway, pepper and all other inspiring spices.

-Mix well and let sit for at least 15 minutes
+Massage well with your hands and let sit for at least 15 minutes.

-Transfer to a glass jar or a fermentation jar in small quantities, pressing down each time by hand or using a tamper.
+Transfer to a glass jar in small quantities, pressing down each time by hand or using a tamper.
 The liquid produced should submerge the cabbage.
-If necessary, use a weight.

 Place the whole cabbage leaf on top of the mixture to stop cabbage leaves from being in contact with oxygen.
 Add a weight on this cabbage leaf as needed.
 Close the jar while allowing the air to exit.

 Let it stand away from direct light for 3 weeks.
 It will start fermenting after 3 days.
+If you like the taste after 3 to 5 days, go ahead!
 Remove the weight and discard the pieces of cabbage that float on the surface, if any.